 - 4.1.1.
-The F-15E HUD is not certified as a Primary Flight Reference (PFR) in accordance with AFI 11-202V3; therefore, it cannot be used as a sole attitude reference.
-(T-0). - 4.1.1.1.
-IMC operations.
-"Aircrew shall use a composite crosscheck of all flight instrumentation (including the HUD) when operating in IMC.
-(T-1).
-These actions are in accordance with the Federal Aviation Regulation/Aeronautical Information Manual (FAR/AIM), International Civil Aviation Organization (ICAO) definitions, and VFR cloud clearance guidance in AFMAN 11-202V3.
-If aircrew are operating without a discernible horizon, or are flying inside minimum VFR cloud clearances (Federal Aviation Administration (FAA) or ICAO depending on airspace), IMC guidance in this volume applies.
-(T-0).
-Use the EADI and the PFR as the primary attitude source for the aircrew's instrument crosscheck.
-(T-1).
-Aircrew flying in IMC will adhere to the following: - 4.1.1.1.1.
-Display an EADI in both front and rear cockpits at all times.
-(T-3). - 4.1.1.1.2.
-Make an inter-cockpit verbalization of "ADI Up" when first entering IMC.
-(T-3).
-Note: Attitude Director Indicator (ADI). - 4.1.1.3.
-The rear seat occupant may momentarily scroll off an EADI as needed to facilitate safe mission accomplishment; however, the front seat occupant may only scroll off an EADI for higher priority safety-of-flight purposes.
-(T-3). - 4.1.1.2.
+The F-15E HUD is not certified as a Primary Flight Reference (PFR) IAW AFI 11-217V1; therefore, it cannot be used as a sole attitude reference. - 4.1.1.1.
+IMC Operations.
+It is imperative that aircrew use a composite cross-check of all flight instrumentation (to include the HUD) when operating in IMC.
+IAW with both the FAR/AIM and ICAO definitions of IMC as well as VFR cloud clearance guidance in AFI 11-202V3, if aircrew are operating without a discernible horizon, or are flying inside minimum VFR cloud clearances (FAA or ICAO depending on airspace), "IMC" guidance in this volume applies.
+The EADI, as the Primary Flight Reference, must be used as the primary attitude source and be central in the aircrew's instrument cross-check.
+Aircrew flying in IMC will adhere to the following: - 4.1.1.1.
+Display an EADI in both front and rear cockpits at all times. - 4.1.1.1.2.
+Make an inter-cockpit verbalization of "ADI Up" when first entering IMC. - 4.1.1.1.3.
+The rear seat occupant may momentarily scroll off an EADI as needed to facilitate safe mission accomplishment; however, the front seat occupant may only scroll off an EADI for higher priority safety-of-flight purposes. - 4.1.1.2.
 Night VMC (non-tactical operations).
 Both occupants will display an EADI.
-(T-3).
 Verbalization of "ADI Up" is not required.
 Generally speaking, aircrew will consider themselves executing "Non-Tactical Operations" anytime they are: - 4.1.1.2.1.
 Adhering to ATC instructions during departure, enroute, and approach. - 4.1.1.2.2.
-Executing published IFR procedures (e.g., Standard Instrument Departures, Standard Terminal Arrivals, Instrument Approach Procedures) or receiving vectors for IFR procedures (includes practice IFR procedures).
-Note: This does not restrict periodic use of displays and sensors during the enroute phase of flight for the purpose of increasing weapons systems proficiency (e.g., RTTs, enroute exercises, systems checks). - 4.1.1.3.
+Executing published IFR procedures (e.g. SIDs, STARs, IAPs, etc.) or receiving vectors for IFR procedures (includes practice IFR procedures). - 4.1.1.2.3.
+NOTE: This does not restrict periodic use of displays and sensors during the enroute phase of flight for the purpose of increasing weapons systems proficiency (e.g. RTTs, enroute exercises, systems checks, etc.). - 4.1.1.3.
 Tactical operations (all flight conditions).
-Both occupants will bring up and maintain an EADI as well as verbalize inter-cockpit "ADI Up" as soon as practical in the following situations: (T-3). - 4.1.1.3.1.
-Aggressive night maneuvering (e.g., threat reactions, vertical maneuvering).
-Note: either occupant may momentarily scroll off their EADI to maintain situational awareness of the tactical environment. - 4.1.1.3.2.
-Night TF recoveries from low altitude weapons deliveries (e.g., Lofts, Low Altitude Toss (LATs))
+Both occupants will bring up and maintain an EADI as well as verbalize inter-cockpit "ADI Up" as soon as practical in the following situations: - 4.1.1.3.1.
+Aggressive night maneuvering (e.g. threat reactions, vertical maneuvering, etc.).
+NOTE: either occupant may momentarily scroll off their EADI to maintain situational awareness of the tactical environment. - 4.1.1.3.2.
+Night TF recoveries from low altitude weapons deliveries (e.g. Lofts, LATs, etc.) - 4.1.1.3.3.
+Night TF fly-ups

-- 4.1.1.3.3.
-Night TF fly-ups. - 4.1.1.4.
+- 4.1.1.4.
 Mandatory EADI use regardless of operations or flight conditions.
 In addition to the above circumstances, both occupants will immediately display an EADI as well as verbalize inter-cockpit "ADI Up" in the following circumstances: - 4.1.1.4.1.
-Unusual attitude recoveries.
-(T-3). - 4.1.1.4.2.
-When executing lost wingman procedures.
-(T-3). - 4.1.1.4.3.
-Anytime spatial disorientation is suspected, recognized, or confirmed.
-(T-3). - 4.1.1.4.4.
-If an EADI is not available due to system malfunctions, the HUD will be used as the primary attitude reference backed up by the standby ADI.
-(T-3). - 4.1.2.
-The HUD is the primary reference for flight parameters during low-level and TF operations. - 4.1.3.
+Unusual attitude recoveries - 4.1.1.4.2.
+When executing lost wingman procedures - 4.1.1.4.3.
+Anytime spatial disorientation is suspected, recognized, or confirmed. - 4.1.1.4.4.
+Note: If an EADI is not available due to system malfunctions, the HUD will be used as the primary attitude reference backed up by the standby ADI. - 4.1.2.
+The HUD is the primary reference for flight parameters during low level and TF operations. - 4.1.3.
 The F-15E INS and EGI are approved for Enroute Area Navigation (RNAV); however, they are not approved for use on RNAV and GPS approaches.
-The enroute navigation may not exceed 1.5 hours between INS updates.
-An update is defined as establishing a positive position using visual, TACAN, GPS, or on-board radar.
 Additionally, they may not be used as a substitute for any NAVAID on an Instrument Approach Procedure.
-(They may be used to identify fixes up to but not including the FAF (coordinates for navigation should be acquired from aviation approved sources such as Joint Mission Planning System, NGA AeroApp/FLIP, Skyvector, ForeFlight, and Airnav)).